- 1 Introduction

 - To preserve evidence and facilitate the IT incident response process

 The decision to suspend operations will be made by the CIR, and will require approval by the NEEScomm IT Director and the NEEScomm Center Director.
-In the case of mission critical applications, the CIR will make a good-faith effort to consult with the appropriate SIM, and if available, service/application owner before such suspensions are carried out.
-If, in the judgment of the CIR an excessive amount of time (giving due weight to the relative severity of the IT incident) has passed without response from the appropriate SIM or service/application owner, suspension may occur without consultation.
+In the case of mission critical applications, the CIR will make a good-faith effort to consult with the appropriate Site IT Manager, and if available, service/application owner before such suspensions are carried out.
+If, in the judgment of the CIR an excessive amount of time (giving due weight to the relative severity of the IT incident) has passed without response from the appropriate Site IT Manager or service/application owner, suspension may occur without consultation.

 Any equipment not owned by a valid NEEScomm user which is using NEEScomm IT resources, and is found to be the target, source, or party to an IT incident may be subject to immediate suspension of services without notice until the issue has been resolved, or the subject system is no longer a threat.
 In all cases, it is the CIR who shall determine if and when a service suspension may be lifted.